Invicton-Labs/terraform-external-shell-data/README.md

   source  = "Invicton-Labs/shell-data/external"

-  // This is the command that will be run on Unix-based systems command_unix = <<EOF echo "$TEXT - $MORETEXT" echo "Env vars can also be multi-line: $MULTILINE_ENV_VAR"
+  // This is the command that will be run on Unix-based systems
+  // If you wanted to, you could use the file() function to read
+  // this command from a local file instead of specifying it as
+  // a string.
+  command_unix = <<EOF
+echo "$TEXT - $MORETEXT"
+echo "Env vars can also be multi-line: $MULTILINE_ENV_VAR"